 International development studies is often associated with economic, social, and political development in a particular region or country.[i]
 The work itself can be broad in scope, ranging from disaster relief to microfinance to global education.
 People who choose to do this kind of work seek to address social injustices around the world and provide sustainable solutions that help those in need.

-There is an increased need for skilled and knowledgeable international development professionals, but it can be a challenge to enter the field and build a sustainable career within it.
+There is an increased need for skilled and knowledgeable international development professionals.
 Getting a master’s in international development will help you gain the knowledge and skills to succeed, whether you are considering a career change or seeking a higher level position in the industry.

 The International Development Studies Job Market

 If you’re looking to do international work, you don’t necessarily have to be a doctor or have a degree in environmental sustainability.
 There is increasing demand for “integrators”, or people with broad-based knowledge in a variety of areas who can collaborate across sectors.
 Previous work experience in an office setting and having skills like project management, grant writing, financial management, and international leadership can make you a highly desirable candidate.[ii]
 You can also learn these skills and put them into practice by enrolling in a master’s in international development program.